anan44/it-starts-with-clojure/materials/3-first-project/2-running-and-building-with-leiningen.md

 Remember that there has to be the numbers.txt file in the project root folder when you execute this.
 (assuming that you execute it from project root folder)

+Since at the very core Clojure is just another Library, it will be able to build normal jar files.
+At their core these files are just like any other Java program you might come across.

 With this we have covered running and building projects with Leiningen.